OniroAI/MonoDepth-PyTorch/README.md

  - 'model': model for encoder (resnet18 or resnet50)
  - 'mode': train or test

-<p>After that calling test() on Model class object starts testing process
+After that calling test() on Model class object starts testing process.

-<p>Also it can be started via calling main_monodepth_pytorch.py through the terminal and feeding parameters asargparse arguments.
+Also it can be started via calling [main_monodepth_pytorch.py](main_monodepth_pytorch.py) through the terminal and feeding parameters asargparse arguments.

 ## Requirements
 This code was tested with PyTorch 0.4.0, CUDA 9.1 and Ubuntu 16.04.